Camp Erin–Twin Cities is a free, annual bereavement camp for children ages 6-17, who have experienced the death of a family member or friend.

 Camp Erin is the country's largest network of bereavement camps and is made possible by a partnership between Fairview and The Moyer Foundation.

 At Camp Erin, the focus is on the kids!
 Professionals and highly trained volunteers of Fairview's Youth Grief Services work to combine all the fun and excitement of camp with time to connect with other kids who have experienced loss.

 Along with our campfires, camp songs, cookouts, swimming, games and crafts, we incorporate education about grief and allow ample time for sharing with each other.
 During this special camp experience, campers develop genuine connections and lasting friendships.

-In 2014, Camp Erin is scheduled for July 25-27.
+In 2017, Camp Erin-Twin Cities is scheduled for July 14-16.
 First-time campers will be given priority.
 All past Camp Erin-Twin Cities participants will be automatically placed on a waiting list.

 Like all Youth Grief Services, Camp Erin is offered at no charge.
 The camp is a partnership between Fairview Health Services and The Moyer Foundation.
 In addition, generous support for the camp comes from Fairview employees, volunteers, donors and Fairview Health Services.